CaduBettanim/HDPAdmin1Plus/README.md

 - Make sure to click "Save" on the session page before logging in

+## Now you are ready to proceed to the Installing HDP Lab
 ### To connect from Linux/MacOSX laptop

 - SSH into Ambari node of your cluster using below steps: